rickwu11/MAUS_dataset_baseline_system/README.md

     git clone https://github.com/rickwu11/MAUS_dataset_baseline_system.git

 # Dataset
-In the starter code of this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
+The MAUS dataset can be downloaded from: http://ieee-dataport.org/4216 In the starter code of this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
 For Linux users, simply use the following command.